anastasia-si/Unsupervised-Learning---RBM-/README.md

-# Unsupervised-Learning---RBM-
+# Unsupervised-Learning---Recommender-System
-Movie Recommendation System with Restricted Boltzmann Machine It predicts binary ratings "Like" or "Not Like"
+rbm.py: Movie Recommendation System with Restricted Boltzmann Machine It predicts binary ratings "Like" or "Not Like"